China–North Korea relations: Korean War

-In addition to dispatching the Chinese People's Volunteers to Korea to fight against the United Nations Command, China also received North Korean refugees and students and provided economic aid during the war.
 Following the signing of the Korean War Armistice in 1953, China, along with members of the Eastern Bloc led by the Soviet Union, provided extensive economic assistance to Pyongyang to support the reconstruction and economic development of North Korea.
 After the war China continued to station 300,000 troops in North Korea for five years.
 National Defense Minister and commander of the Chinese forces in Korea Peng Dehuai urged Mao to remove Kim from power, but he was sidelined after he criticized the Great Leap Forward.
+The war had allowed the newly established PRC to demonstrate that they will not bow to American military might, and will intervene when needed.
+This meant that their relationship with North Korea became an important element of China-U.S. relations.